 All sole-source procurements of goods and services (those not awarded competitively) in excess of \$250,000 require prior approval from the COPS Office.
-Please see the Sole Source Justification fact sheet at https://cops.usdoj.gov/pdf/2018AwardDocs/Sole Source Justification Fact Sheet.pdf.
+Please see the Sole Source Justification fact sheet at https://cops.usdoj.gov/svpp#programdocuments.

 Consultant expenses include goods or services that directly contribute to the implementation or enhancement of the project.
 The use of a consultant should be more economical than direct employment.
 Compensation for individual consultant services procured under a COPS Office award must be reasonable and allocable in accordance with Office of Management and Budget (OMB) cost principles, and consistent with that paid for similar services in the marketplace.
 The services should be commensurate with the rate or salary paid by the primary employer.